-9.0 Adverse Weather
+10.0 Adverse Weather

-9.1 In incidents of adverse weather employees who are able to attend work safely should do so.
+- 10.1 In incidents of adverse weather employees who are able to attend work safely should do so.
 However, the Council does not expect any employee to put themselves at risk by travelling to work in adverse weather.
 Employees should telephone their manager or another appropriate manager as soon as possible if they cannot attend their normal place of work.
-Where possible employees should work flexibly during periods of severe weather e.g. work from home or another HDC location.

-- 9.2 During adverse weather conditions employees should consider their means of travel and potential for shared transport.
+Where possible employees should work flexibly during periods of severe weather e.g. work from home or another HDC location. - 10.2 During adverse weather conditions employees should consider their means of travel and potential for shared transport.
 Employees should regularly check for updates and discuss any concerns with their manager.
-The Council will consider the needs of employees to leave early to avoid getting stranded on the way home and/or to take extra time to complete journeys. - 9.3 Employees who cannot attend work, or who are unable to work from home, should take a day's flexi leave, annual leave or unpaid leave.
+The Council will consider the needs of employees to leave early to avoid getting stranded on the way home and/or to take extra time to complete journeys. - 10.3 Employees who cannot attend work, or who are unable to work from home, should take a day's flexi leave, annual leave or unpaid leave.
 There is no automatic right of payment for lost time due to adverse weather conditions, however, employees who have been instructed not to attend work due to adverse weather will receive pay as normal for that day.
-Instruction to stay at home will follow a corporate decision taken by the Head of Paid Service or a nominated deputy. - 9.4 Where there are increased absence levels in critical service areas, the Council may ask individuals who are able to get to work, to cover different roles or to complete additional hours in order to maintain Council services.
+Instruction to stay at home will follow a corporate decision. - 10.4 If there are increased absence levels in critical service areas, the Council may ask individuals who are able to get to work, to cover different roles or to complete additional hours in order to maintain Council services.

-10.0 Jury Service
+11.0 Jury Service

 - 10.1 Jury service is a public duty that an individual is legally required to undertake.
-If you are called for jury service you must tell your manager immediately.
+If an employee is called for jury service, they must tell their manager immediately.
 Notice from the appropriate court will summons an individual to attend as a juror. - 10.2 The Council will provide paid time off for an employee to undertake jury service.
-The Court Service will reimburse an individual for travelling/subsistence expenses and other 'financial' loss, which includes loss of earnings, loss of benefits and additional childcare/dependant carer costs.

-10.2 An employee must claim loss of earnings from the court.
+The Court Service will reimburse an individual for travelling/subsistence expenses and other 'financial' loss, which includes loss of earnings, loss of benefits and additional childcare/dependant carer costs. - 10.3 An employee must claim loss of earnings from the court.
 Once this has been completed a copy of the statement is to be provided to the Payroll department for the deduction from salary to be made.
 The employee may keep any travel and subsistence allowances paid by the court.

-11.0 Public Duties
+12.0 Public Duties

-- 11.1 The Council encourages employees to play an active part in the life of the community.
-However, before committing to undertake public duties an employee must seek the approval of their manager and give a clear indication of what level of commitment is likely to be required. - 11.2 In accordance with the Employment Rights Act HDC defines public duties as those where an employee acts as a: - Justice of the peace - Member of a local authority - Member of the police and crime panel - Member of a relevant education body (e.g. school governor) - Member of the General Teaching Councils for England and Wales - Member of the Environment Agency - Member of a relevant health body (e.g. NHS Trust or PCT) - Member of a statutory tribunal
+11.1 The Council encourages employees to play an active part in the life of the community.
+However, before committing to undertake public duties an employee must seek the approval of their manager and give a clear indication of what level of commitment is likely to be required.

+In accordance with the Employment Rights Act HDC defines public duties as those where an employee acts as a:

-- Member of a board of prison visitors or a visiting committee - Member of the Service Authority for the National Criminal Intelligence Service or the Service Authority for the National Crime Squad
+- Justice of the peace - Member of a local authority - Member of the police and crime panel - Member of a relevant education body (e.g. school governor) - Member of the General Teaching Councils for England and Wales - Member of the Environment Agency - Member of a relevant health body (e.g. NHS Trust or PCT) - Member of a statutory tribunal - Member of a board of prison visitors or a visiting committee - Member of the Service Authority for the National Criminal Intelligence Service or the Service Authority for the National Crime Squad